fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 OpenAI released new image generation capabilities with their DALL·E models.

 According to the ‘Your Content’ chapter in OpenAI’s Terms of Use : "...
-OpenAI hereby assigns to you all its right, title and interest in and to Output."
+OpenAI hereby assigns to you all its right, title and interest in and to Output.".
+Content rights belong to the user.
+Even if you use the free credit for new users, users can also use images for commerce.

 As of January 2023, users are credited $18 in free credit that can be used during their first three months.
 With this credit, for example, you can create or edit 900 images `1024x1024`.